Tips from an Admissions Representative: How AP Scores Are Really Viewed

 APU grants college credit for 35 different AP exams.
 Here is a full list of eligible exams and the class equivalents that are awarded for each passed exam.

-When Should I Meet With a Counselor?
+When Should I Meet With a Representative?

 All colleges will have different admission requirements, so it is essential to know the various requirements for each school you plan to apply to.
-It’s a good idea for prospective students to meet with a college admissions counselor in their junior (or senior) year of high school.
+It’s a good idea for prospective students to meet with a college admissions representative in their junior (or senior) year of high school.

 Posted: April 10, 2018